mautrix/docs/bridges/go/discord/bridging-rooms.md

 # Bridging rooms
 By default, the bridge will create portals for a few recent direct messages after logging in.
 The `startup_private_channel_create_limit` option in the config defines the number of chats.
+More DMs are bridged as you receive messages in them.

 Entire guilds can be bridged using the `guilds` command.
 Use `guilds status` to view the list of guilds and get their IDs, then use `guilds bridge <id>` to